 Advancements in technology

 Bike parts have greatly advanced over the years, more so in modern times than ever.
-Although bikes 20 years ago looked very similar to today's bikes, they are completely different machines.
+Although bikes 20 years ago looked very similar to today's, they are entirely different machines.

 Frames were generally aluminum or steel.
 We now have many carbon fiber frames.
-Groupsets required cables to work.
+Groupsets require cables to work.
 Now, we have hydraulics and electronic bike components, some completely wireless and customizable.

-Wheels that needed to be trued often and were incredibly heavy are now lightweight and so strong that many cyclists will never need to true them.
+Wheels that needed to be trued often and were hefty are now lightweight and so strong that many cyclists will never need to true them.
 People tend not to use inner tubes as much but tubeless systems with sealant.

 Basic still works